Tjstretchalot/torchluent/README.md

 A small package that provides a fluent interface for creating pytorch models.

-## Warning

-This package is not complete yet and has not been pushed to pypi yet.

 ## Summary

 A fluent interface is roughly one where you chain method calls.
 Read more about